letsencrypt/acme-spec/draft-barnes-acme.md

 }
 ~~~~~~~~~~

-In response to the challenge, the client decodes the authorized keys object and
+In response to the challenge, the client MUST decode and parse the authorized
+keys object and verify that it contains exactly one entry, whose "token" and
+"key" attributes match the token for this challenge and the client's account
+key.
+The client then computes the SHA-256 digest Z of the JSON-encoded
-computes its SHA-256 digest Z.  The client then encodes Z in hexadecimal form.
+authorized keys object (without base64-encoding), and encodes Z in hexadecimal
+form.

 The client will generate a self-signed certificate with the
 subjectAlternativeName extension containing the dNSName